LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

 |

 c. | Now consider the second if/else block.
 Add another ``console.log(launchReady)``
-      statement after this block and run the program.
+      after this block and run the program.

    .. sourcecode:: javascript